LeftoverCurry/Hangman/README.md

-# hm_with_testing
+# Hangman

-A console based Hangman game using Rspec for testing.
+A vanilla Ruby console-based Hangman game using Rspec for testing.
 I've split it out into an architecture more reminicent of an MVC framework for better separation of concerns.
-It currently needs a refactor to fix some consistancy issues and to update the tests I wrote early on in my learning.
+It currently has a display, full logic, and the ability to save and recall game states based on the user's name.
+Possible additions could include logic to allow previous users to play a new game instead of their saved game, the ability to save multiple games per user, and more comprehensive integration tests.

+Challenges with this application development include the inability to properly mock up console based user input in the event of recursion, which led to a few interesting code design choices to allow for automated test flow.